QualiSystems/Standardization/README.md

 # Standartization
-This repository is used a collaborative for projects run by the Standartization team
+This repository is used a collaborative for projects run by the Standardization team

 ## Projects (in random order)
 * shellfoundry <https://github.com/QualiSystems/shellfoundry>